 Nurse Aide Training Program

-To make changes to a nurse aide training program or nurse aide trainer certification, you must complete and submit the respective applications indicating the changes.
+To make changes to a nurse aide training program or nurse aide trainer certification, you must complete and submit the respective application indicating the changes.

 Please refer to 42 USC 1395i-3 (f) (2) (C) when considering requesting a waiver of the 2-year "lock-out" prohibition.
 The waiver is for a nurse aide training program offered in, not by the facility.
-The facility is allowed to choose a non-facility affiliated contractor to train the facilities nurse aide candidates.
+The facility is allowed to choose a non-facility affiliated contractor to train the facilities nurse aide candidates meet all conditions listed under (C).
+If the facility already has an outside training program in the facility at the time of the lock out, the facility must get a waiver for the outside program to continue to do the training if the facility is locked-out under the conditions listed under waivers.
 A nursing home may request a waiver of the 2-year Nurse Aide Training Prohibition by submitting the following information via BCHS-Nurse-Aide-Training-Program@michigan.gov.

 - Identify the nursing home name, address and federal CCN (23-XXXX).